zeferreira/how-to-setup-rabbitmq-broker-with-docker-for-mqtt/README.md

 This is a configuration for a development environment.
 Don't use it for production environment.
 It works for Windows and Linux Environments (tested with windows).

-The scenario is simple, the RabbitMQ broker will start without peristence and with basic authentication for one user (or more).
+The scenario is simple, the RabbitMQ broker will start without peristence and with basic authentication for one user.
-After it, we will test the local environment with common mtqq clients and tools (you can choose witch one you want to use).
+After it, we will test the local environment with common MQTT clients and tools (you can choose witch one you want to use).

 ## The test scenario:
  - One client will Subscribe the topic home/bedroom/temperature.